Back

 > ...
 Math > The Order of Operations and Variables > Simplifying Expressions with Like Terms

-Even without knowing what a variable is, we can sometimes make expressions with variables look simpler.
-This is done by simplifying our expression.
+In this lesson, you will learn about simplifying expressions with like terms.
+Even if you don’t know what a variable equals, you can sometimes make expressions simpler.
+This is done by simplifying the expression.

 Here are vocabulary words that will help you understand the lesson better: